G0at-P/LightGBM_Application/README.md

 # LightGBM_Application
-Light GBM is a gradient boosting framework that uses tree based learning algorithm.
+LightGBM is a gradient boosting framework that uses tree based learning algorithm.
 This repository presents an application using LightGBM.

 ## LightGBM Installation